matheus23/irreactive.com/content/building-this-blog.md

 # The works

-I must say, since I am a functional programming language I have reached for tools that might be very uncommon to other programmers.
+As a functional programming language enthousiast, I have reached for generally uncommon tools.
 However, I've been very pleasently surprised by how smoothly my choices worked out for this project!

 ### [Elm](https://elm-lang.org) & [Elm-pages](https://elm-pages.com/)